puppetlabs/puppetlabs-firewall/README.markdown

 * `ensure`: Ensures that the resource is present.
 Valid values are 'present', 'absent'.

 * `ignore`: Regex to perform on firewall rules to exempt unmanaged rules from purging (when enabled).
 This is matched against the output of iptables-save.
 This can be a single regex or an array of them.
-To support flags, use the ruby inline flag mechanism: a regex such as `/foo/i` can be written as `(?i)foo` or `(?i:foo)`.
+To support flags, use the ruby inline flag mechanism: a regex such as '/foo/i' can be written as '(?i)foo' or '(?i:foo)'.
 Only when purge is 'true'.

   Full example:
 ```puppet